 Dr. Manasa is currently a Senior Lecturer and Biomedical Scientist at the University of Zimbabwe.
 His fellowship focused on increases in HIV ART drug resistance, equitable access to molecular diagnostics (virus load and genotyping) to improve the effectiveness of treatment programs.

 HIV drug resistance monitoring plays a very key role in the selection and sequencing of antiretroviral drugs in public health treatment regimens.
 Optimizing the sequencing of antiretroviral therapy is a bottleneck in the switching of patients failing 2nd line therapy to 3rd line.
 Affordable can genotyping and bioinformatics provide data on drug resistance to optimize future treatment options, monitor the evolution of resistance in individuals and communities and anticipate the dynamics of the epidemic in marginalized and at risk populations.

-Thus the overall objective of the proposed work is to leverage on the advances in sequencing and bioinformatics technologies in order to provide better real time monitoring of HIV drug resistance in Zimbabwe for improved patient treatment outcomes.
+The overall objective of the research was to leverage on the advances in sequencing and bioinformatics technologies in order to provide better real time monitoring of HIV drug resistance in Zimbabwe for improved patient treatment outcomes.

-This work will leverage on collaborations that has been built between a 3rd line antiretroviral therapy referral treatment site in Harare, the Biomedical research & training institute, the African Institute of Biomedical science & Technology and the Stanford University Centre for AIDS Research.
+This fellowship leveraged collaborations built between a 3rd line antiretroviral therapy referral treatment site in Harare, the Biomedical research & training institute, the African Institute of Biomedical science & Technology and the Stanford University Centre for AIDS Research.
 The aim of the collaboration is to aid in the improvement of the disease outcomes in patients being switched to 3rd line through genotype based optimization of ART.